Beard v. Kindler: Opinion of the Court

 The Court ruled in favor of Pennsylvania, with Chief Justice Roberts delivering the opinion of the court.
 Under the adequate and independent state ground doctrine the Supreme Court cannot, as a general rule, review a state court's interpretation of state law.
 The court held that the discretionary nature of a state rule barring judicial review of an appeal or a claim does not in itself make it inadequate to also bar federal review.
-On remand for further consideration of the issue, the Third Circuit determined that the state court had applied its fugitive forfeiture rule as though it were mandatory, which had not been the rule at the time of Kindler's escape from prison.
-It reinstated the grant of habeas relief overturning Kindler's death sentence and he was subsequently resentenced to life without parole.